LEICA M typ 240

 If you're unsure if the M typ 240 is for you, know that if you buy one and don't like it, it can be resold for about what you paid for it, or possibly more depending on whether or not LEICA is shipping them at the moment.
-If you think you might like one and actually use it with real LEICA lenses and not cheap-out with other brands, go for it.
+If you think you might like one and actually will use it with real LEICA lenses, go for it.

 Is it Worth it?